"We can help researchers from any field who require light microscopy"

 Microscopy Facility Manager

 Meet Paul, our microscopy expert at the CMR.
-Joining us in mid-2021, Paul brings a wealth of experience in confocal microscopy, live cell imaging, and multiphoton techniques.
-With a PhD in host-pathogen interaction in France and then a post-doc in cell biology in Canada, Paul's multidisciplinary background positions him perfectly to provide comprehensive support for your research projects involving microscopy.
+Paul brings a wealth of experience in confocal microscopy, live cell imaging, large image acquisition, multiphoton techniques and deconvolution.
+His multidisciplinary background positions him perfectly to provide comprehensive support for your research projects involving microscopy.
 From hands-on experience in image acquisition to meticulous data analysis and the crafting of grant proposals, Paul is here to elevate your scientific projects.

 Dr Tom Nightingale